-- It decreases food decomposition caused by the moisture present. - It prevents decomposition by the microbes so the product can be used for longer duration. - It is used for reducing transportation and storage cost by reducing bulk and weight. - Manufacturers get more benefit because dried goods of superior quality will also have more market value. - It aids in granule formation. - It is used in material processing, while preparing spray-dried lactose, dried aluminium hydroxide, and also in scale preparation of ferric ammonium citrate. - ➔ It enables size reduction. - ➡ It prevents bacterial and mould growth, thus increases product stability. - In dry state, some substances like aspirin, penicillin, ascorbic acid, etc. are stable.
+- ⊃ It decreases food decomposition caused by the moisture present. - ⊃ It prevents decomposition by the microbes so the product can be used for longer duration. - ○ It is used for reducing transportation and storage cost by reducing bulk and weight. - Manufacturers get more benefit because dried goods of superior quality will also have more market value. - ⊃ It aids in granule formation. - The state of the s - ➡ It enables size reduction. - ○ It prevents bacterial and mould growth, thus increases product stability. - ○ In dry state, some substances like aspirin, penicillin, ascorbic acid, etc. are stable.

-- Preparation of Bulk Drugs:
+- ➤ Preparation of Bulk Drugs:

 - Preservation of Drug Products:

 - Improved Handling:

-- Reduction transportation cost:
+- > Reduction transportation cost:

 - > Easy Handling and Storing:

 - Provides Properties: